You’ve decided to make maple syrup this year and you’ve determined that it’s time to tap your trees. Great! Here’s how.

 You will need one spile per every tap you are going to make.
 A tree that is from 12 to 18 inches in diameter can support one tap.
 Trees larger than 18 inches in diameter can take two taps.
 Putting more than two taps in a tree is not recommended.

-It is important to note that the old galvanized buckets may contain lead, and it is possible for lead to leach into your sap if sap is left in the bucket for long enough and temperatures are high enough.
-(Our family has used the old galvanized buckets in the past but we are phasing them out.)
-New metal buckets are typically made of safer aluminum, there are plenty of plastic-bucket options, and there is even a bucket made of gray plastic on the market for those of you having a hard time weighing the factors of aesthetics, cost and function.
-(Brilliant!)
+It is important to note that the old galvanized buckets may contain lead, and it is possible for lead to leach into your sap under certain conditions.
+If sap is left in the bucket for long enough and temperatures are high enough, the lead may leach out.
+Our family has used the old galvanized buckets in the past but we are phasing them out.

-Now that you have your stuff, you are going to proceed to your first tree and choose a height that is both convenient for the driller and collector.
-Choose a spot that is easy to drill at that moment, but also think about the current depth of the snow: is the collector going to have to reach over his or her head to collect the bucket when the snow melts?
+Now that you have your stuff, it’s time to get tapping.
+Proceed to the first tree and choose a height that is both convenient for the driller and collector.
+Choose a spot that is easy to drill at that moment, but also think about the current depth of the snow.
+Is the collector going to have to reach over his or her head to collect the bucket when the snow melts?

 Time to Tap your Maple Trees!